kh4dija/EcoScan/README.md

 🎯 Project Objective

-The goal of EcoScan is to automatically classify waste images into different categories and encourage proper waste disposal practices through Artificial Intelligence.
+The primary objective of EcoScan is to automatically classify waste images into different categories using Artificial Intelligence and assist users in proper waste disposal.
+The project also evaluates and compares the performance of multiple AI models to identify the most effective approach for waste classification.

 ⸻